pombredanne/packagecloud-poll/README.md

 ## Setup
 You must set a `PACKAGECLOUD_TOKEN` environment variable before you can run packagecloud-poll.
-See the [packagecloud API documentation](https://packagecloud.io/docs/api) for instrcutions on how to generate a token.
+See the [packagecloud API documentation](https://packagecloud.io/docs/api) for instructions on how to generate a token.

 ```shell
 export PACKAGECLOUD_TOKEN=deadbeefdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef